 October brings with it much cooler temperatures across Egypt so it's a great time to head to the Red Sea for some sun, sea and sand.
 Expect sunny, dry days perfect for sunbathing and snorkeling with great diving opportunities year-round.
 With the bi-annual Sun Festival happening in Abu Simbel, it's an ideal time to combine beach with culture and the delights of the Red Sea with the ancient wonders of Egypt from Cairo to Luxor.

 With a sizeable slice of Mediterranean and Atlantic coastline, Morocco has a great selection of beach resorts to choose from whether it's Tangier on the Strait of Gibraltar or Essaouira with its beautiful walled medina only a few hours' drive from Marrakech.
-October is also a good time for surfing with Taghazoute the country's premier surfing destination with large swells and plenty of surf points to try.
+October is also a good time for surfing with Taghazoute the country's premier surfing destination providing large swells and plenty of surf points to try.

 Peak safari season in Africa is coming to a close as October marks the final month of the dry season - soon the rains will return causing vegetation to thrive and creating more water sources for the animal population.
 Elsewhere, the Amazon is still relatively dry with great fishing and jungle trekking opportunities while the cool and dry season across the Galapagos is ideal for diving and there's always some activity in the wildlife world.
 In Costa Rica it's nesting season for Hawksbill and Leatherback turtles.

 The monsoon rains have petered out come October and India's national parks reopen for business.
 The landscapes are lush with foliage and rivers full with water so it's a great time of year for landscape photography with the added bonus of the chance to spot a Bengal tiger in the wild along with plenty of other wildlife including sambar, chital, nilgai, wild boar, leopard, sloth bear and myriad birdlife.